diggin/Diggin_Http_Charset/README.md

 Diggin_Http_Charset
 ============================

-*OFFERS detect & converting ALL response charset to UTF-8* Most powerfull for MOJIBAKE.
+Automatically convert to UTF-8.
+Detecting based on header's charset & html meta charset.

-(several charset - SJIS-win, TIS-620 and others..)
+(handling several charset more carefully  - SJIS-win, TIS-620 and others..)

 This library aims to used in web-scraping.